 That is how we can curb this behavior, but you know, it’s still going to flare up in the next year to two years, to three years maybe.
 It’s going to flare up because she’s going to be in this process of transitioning into a sibling, all the different stages of now that sibling’s crawling, and now they seem more like a person to her.
 Now that’s more of a rival.
 Now she’s walking.
 So, it’s going to be a while like this.
 Not quite this intensely, but we can expect this kind of behavior, impulsive behavior in children dealing with this transition.

 I hope some of that helps.
-Thank you so much for listening everybody, and again, No Bad Kids, Toddler Discipline without Shame.
-Very applicable to this talk today, and it’s available on Amazon and Audible and Barnes and Noble and Apple.com in ebook.
+Thank you so much for listening everybody, and again, No Bad Kids, Toddler Discipline Without Shame is very applicable to this talk today, and it’s available on Amazon and Audible and Barnes and Noble and Apple.com in ebook.
 And for a complete understanding of how to handle aggressive and all other behavior, my new No Bad Kids Course gives you the whole picture along with an abundance of encouragement and confidence.
 Check it out! nobadkidscourse.com

 We can do this.